stationary-asphalt-batch-mix-plant-market-value

 Used Asphalt Plant Market

-Buying a used asphalt plant can save you a lot of money.
+Used asphalt plants can be a strong value option, but pricing varies widely with capacity, rebuild history, and emissions controls.
+Prioritize service records and an inspection of major components like the drum/mixer, burner, baghouse, and controls before comparing listings.
 It's often 40% to 60% cheaper than buying new.
 For example, a 5-10 year old plant in good shape might cost between $500,000 and $1.5 million.

 Age and Condition Considerations